OdinBurntwaffle/capeTrader/README.md

     //lua load capetrader

 There are some conditions that you need to meet in order to use the important go and prep commands.
-Points 4 and 5 are particularly important to consider:
+Point 5 is particularly important to consider:

 1. You must be in Mhaura and be within a distance of 6 to the Gorpa-Masorpa npc.